furudean/vscode-renpy-warp/README.md

 -   Warp games to a specific line, or jump to a label
 -   Move cursor position in Visual Studio Code as dialogue progresses with the _Follow Cursor_ mode
+-   A gutter decoration to remind you where you are in the game, even when the cursor moves away
 -   Automatically enable autoreload when files change (with a setting)
 -   Can discover and bind to games that were started outside of Visual Studio Code